 Quakers believe that there is that of God in every person and often refer to God as the Light Within.
-Friends believe in five testimonies: Simplicity, Peace, Integrity, Community, Equality and Sustainability.
+Friends believe in six testimonies: Simplicity, Peace, Integrity, Community, Equality and Sustainability.
 Some people remember these six testimonies by the acronym SPICES.

 Quakers or Friends believe that all people should have the opportunity to develop their talents and skills under the leadings of the Spirit.
 Our witness for peace is an affirmation of the Light in every human being.
 Simplicity means that we strive to live more simply and with a willingness to share with others.